Crescent Dunes Solar Energy Project: Technology

+The thermal storage high-temperature salt tank buckling failure

+Crescent Dunes was the first large (110 MW) tower CSP with thermal storage.
+While storage tanks of trough CSP operate at 400 C, Crescent Dunes operated the storage tank at almost 600 C, while keeping 280 C as base (cold) temperature.

+Higher temperatures differences result in a greater expansion of the tank floor, generating greater compressive forces around the floor plate.
+At very large diameters, as the big tank of Crescent Dunes, that resulted in a high probability of failure under cycling loading.

 Production

 Crescent Dunes began operation in September 2015, but went off-line in October 2016 due to a leak in a molten salt tank.
 It returned to operation in July 2017.
 While its average monthly production was expected to exceed 40,000 MWh, as of May 2019 it never reached that value and only exceeded half of it during 9 months.

 The commissioning of a new thermal plant requires up to four years to achieve 100% operating level, from the first grid connection to full production.
 As an example the Edwardsport production data, whose progression, skipping first partial year, is a 40% output the first full year, 57% the second full year, the next year the progression was stopped by a problem in October, but resumes with a 73% the fourth and next year.
-At Crescent Dunes, it was to be expected a similar progression, but the failure of the storage tanks in 2016, froze the commissioning.
+At Crescent Dunes, it was to be expected a similar progression, but the failure of the storage tanks in 2016 froze the commissioning.
 Following that, first full production year was delayed to 2018, starting with a 40% (200 over 500) output.

 Shutdown

 The first three months of 2019 (January, February and March) showed good progression, topping all previous monthly data, but in April the plant was shut down because the project's sole buyer, NV Energy, terminated the Power Purchase Agreement for failure to produce the contracted power production.
 The power generated also cost NV Energy about $135 per megawatt-hour, compared with less than $30 per MWh available from a new Nevada photovoltaic solar farm.
-But to compare fairly, it must be taken into account that the Tonopah solar project power is dispatchable whilst photovoltaic power is intermittent.
-Truly levelized cost comparisons must include the capacity payments for generating capacity available to supply power during peak hours.
+However, the Tonopah solar project power is dispatchable while photovoltaic power is intermittent.
+Levelized cost comparisons must include the capacity payments for generating capacity available to supply power during peak hours.
 By doing so, low-to-high hourly wholesale electricity prices have been shown to vary by up to four orders of magnitude.

 In July 2021, the project restarted production.